 When they’re not gaming, visitors can spend time exploring the wondrous outdoor scenery and activities that Michigan has to offer.

 The launch of the state’s retail sportsbooks experienced delays due to the COVID-19 pandemic.
 Live sports betting at tribal casinos began to launch in June 2020.
 FireKeepers Casino became Michigan’s first tribal property to open a live sportsbook on June 22.

 Both commercial and tribal casinos in Michigan are also eligible to apply for licensing to offer online sports betting, casinos, and poker.
-Legal online gambling platforms could launch in Michigan by the end of 2020.
+Legal online gambling platforms should launch in Michigan in early 2021.